-Let’s talk about if, when, and how much German Shepherds shed and what you can do to reduce how much fur flies around your house.
+Let’s talk about if, when, and how much German Shepherds shed along with grooming and nutrition solutions you can use to reduce how much fur flies around your house.

 Do German Shepherds Shed?

-high-velocity dryer.
-Used outside, a high-velocity blower can blast massive amounts of undercoat out of your German Shepherd more gently and effectively than any brush.
+Used outside, a high-velocity dryer for dogs can blast massive amounts of undercoat out of your German Shepherd more gently and effectively than any brush.

-No, all German Shepherds have a double coat, with a top coat that protects the dog’s skin from the elements and an undercoat that offers extra insulation during certain seasons, then sheds when it isn’t needed anymore.
+No, all German Shepherds have a double coat, with an outer coat that protects the dog’s skin from the elements and an undercoat that offers extra insulation during certain seasons, then sheds when it isn’t needed anymore.

-When do German Shepherds Shed?
-Is there a German Shepherd Shedding Season?
+When Does a German Shepherd Shed?
+Is There a Shedding Season?

 Do Some German Shepherd Coat Types Shed More than Others?

 No, all German Shepherds shed regardless of coat color or length.
-With that being said, long-haired German Shepherds can become matted when they blow their coat if it isn’t brushed out in a timely manner, so they need more proactive brushing than German Shepherds with the typical shorter coat.
+With that being said, long-haired German Shepherds can become matted when they blow their coat if it isn’t brushed out in a timely manner, so they need more proactive brushing than GSDs with the typical shorter coat.

 The German Shepherd Coat